 This exercise is commonly known as spend analysis.
 However, the success of spend analysis depends upon the skills of the category manager.
 Skilled category managers can easily identify saving opportunities.

-This is a use case for artificial intelligence to automate the savings opportunities and continuously monitor the data to identify new opportunities or suggest any deviation in the Spend trend as compared to previous year Spend.
+This is a use case for artificial intelligence to automate the savings opportunities and continuously monitor the data to identify new opportunities or suggest any deviation in the Spend trend as compared to the previous year’s spend.

-Procurement technology can play a key role in enhancing the expertise of category managers by automatically gathering this data from different sources and consolidate this in a category dashboard.
+Procurement technology can play a strategic role in enhancing the expertise of category managers by automatically gathering this data from different sources and consolidating this in a category dashboard.

-Improving productivity: Category managers spend a lot of time with stakeholders to run RFP’s which includes a lot of back and forth.
+3. Improving productivity: The Chief Procurement Officer spends a lot of time with stakeholders to run RFP which includes a lot of back and forth.

-Digitizing the RFP process can help speed up the process and increase productivity for the stakeholders and sourcing teams.
+Digitizing the RFP process can help speed up the process and increase productivity for the stakeholders and sourcing teams when doing purchase requisitions.

-Imagine an e-sourcing tool which can not only present side by side comparison of responses but also compares answers from different vendors and identifies key differentiation for vendors.
+Imagine an e-sourcing tool that can not only present side by side comparison of responses but also compare answers from different vendors and identifies key differentiation for vendors.

-Or a tool which allows stakeholders to define their decision criteria and suggest supplier rankings based on that criteria.
+Or a tool that allows stakeholders to define their decision criteria and suggest supplier rankings based on that criteria.

-In today’s economy where consumers can hire a ride with the click of a button, employees also expect a similar experience from their enterprise systems.
+In today’s economy where consumers can hire a ride with the click of a button, employees also expect a similar experience from their enterprise systems and key technologies.

-Some argue that the current generation Procure to Pay systems are on par with the technology available to consumers (Amazon.com is a point for comparison).
+Some argue that the current generation Procure to Pay systems are on par with the digital solutions available to consumers (Amazon.com is a point for comparison).

-That is partially true, the current generation of systems have come a long way but there is still a lot needs to be done to bring them in line with consumer technology.
+That is partially true, the current generation of systems has come a long way but there is still a lot that needs to be done to bring them in line with consumer technology and other digital platforms.

-Things like guided buying is a common use case where AI can help improve the experience for your stakeholders.
+Things like guided buying is a common use cases where AI can help improve the experience for your stakeholders.

 On the other hand, you do not want to present them with 20 different product options like amazon.com does, because you are trying to consolidate spend.

-You could look at technologies which automatically gather data about suppliers, not just performance data but other critical information like their financial results, performance data, and geopolitical trends.
+You could look at technologies and any digital procurement platform that can automatically gather data about suppliers, not just performance data but other critical information like their financial results, performance data, and geopolitical trends.

 This can help present a comprehensive supply chain summary to your stakeholders and help identify any supply chain risk.

-Also, there is tremendous value in presenting the procurement scorecard to your stakeholders.
-More they know about procurement value-add, better the engagement.
+Also, the role of procurement plays a critical value in presenting the procurement scorecard to your stakeholders.
+The more they know about procurement value-add, the better the engagement.

 3. Aligning Digital Procurement with Procurement Transformation

-So what is the role of Digital procurement in your transformation journey?
+So what is the role of Digital procurement in your transformation journey and Business Continuity?

 It all goes back to the key objectives you have defined in your procurement transformation journey.